MechanicalRock/mechanicalrock.github.io/_posts/2021-02-01-coalesce-dbt-summary.markdown

 * Anchor the knowledge gleaned into documentation to accelerate shared learning and growth
 * Set context around dashboards to manage expectations and state original purpose and assumptions / caveats

-In particular, I liked the suggestion to encourage and collaborate with early adopters, a formulate I've seen work well and also echoed in JetBlue's transition to a data-driven organisation.
+In particular, I liked the suggestion to encourage and collaborate with early adopters, a formula I've seen work well and also echoed in JetBlue's transition to a data-driven organisation.

 ## Summary